Belodri/Orbital-Mini-Sandbox/PDD.md

 # Revision History

+- **16/07/2025**
+    - Simplified and optimized Tick workflow by eliminating the need for double buffering.
 - **09/07/2025**
     - Added `QuadTreeNode.cs` and `AABB.cs` quad tree components to `Physics` structure.
     - Redefined `AppShell` as an event-based, reactive, unidirectional orchestrator and preset handler.